-- H. "Confidential Advisor" means a person who is employed or contracted by the University to provide emergency and ongoing support to student survivors of sexual violence with the training, duties, and responsibilities described in the Illinois Preventing Sexual Violence in Higher Education Act. - I. "Consent" refers to freely given agreement, through words or actions, to sexual activity.
-A person's lack of verbal or physical resistance or submission resulting from the use of threat of force does not constitute consent.
-A person's manner of dress does not constitute consent.
-A person's consent to past sexual activity does not constitute consent to future sexual activity.
-A person's consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity with another.
-A person can withdraw consent at any time.
-A person cannot consent to sexual activity if that person is unable to understand the nature of the activity or give knowing consent because they are Incapacitated or under the statutory age of consent. - J. "Incapacitated" refers to the state where a person does not appreciate the nature or fact of sexual activity due to the effect of drugs or alcohol consumption, medical condition or disability, or due to a state of unconsciousness or sleep. - K. "Retaliation" is intimidation, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privilege secured by Title IX and its implementing regulations or because an individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation n, proceeding, or hearing under this policy. - L. "Complainant" means an individual who is alleged to be the victim of conduct that could constitute Sexual Harassment. - M. "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute Sexual Harassment. - N. "Formal Complaint" means a document filed by a Complainant or signed by the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting that the University investigate the allegation of Sexual Harassment in accordance with this policy.
+- H. "Consent" refers to words or actions that a reasonable person in the perspective of the Respondent would understand as agreement to engage in the sexual conduct at issue.
+A person who is Incapacitated is not capable of giving Consent. - I. "Incapacitated" refers to the state where a person does not appreciate the nature or fact of sexual activity due to the effect of drugs or alcohol consumption, medical condition or disability, or due to a state of unconsciousness or sleep. - "Retaliation" is intimidation, threats, coercion, or discrimination against any individual for the purpose of interfering with any right or privilege secured by Title IX and its implementing regulations or because an individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy. - K. "Complainant" means an individual who is alleged to be the victim of conduct that could constitute Sexual Harassment. - L. "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute Sexual Harassment. - M. "Formal Complaint" means a document filed by a Complainant or signed by the Title IX Coordinator alleging Sexual Harassment against a Respondent and requesting that the University investigate the allegation of Sexual Harassment in accordance with this policy.
 At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the University's Education Programs or Activities.
-A "document filed by a Complainant" means a document or electronic submission (such as an email) that contains the Complainant's physical or electronic signature or otherwise indicates that the Complainant is the person filing the Complaint. - O. "Supportive Measures" are non-disciplinary, non-punitive individualized services offered, as appropriate, and reasonably available, and without fee or charge, that are designed to restore or preserve equal access to the University's Education Programs or Activities without unreasonably burdening another party, including measures designed to protect the safety of all parties implicated by a report or the University's education environment, or to deter Sexual Harassment.
+A "document filed by a Complainant" means a document or electronic submission (such as an email) that contains the Complainant's physical or electronic signature or otherwise indicates that the Complainant is the person filing the Complaint. - N. "Supportive Measures" are non-disciplinary, non-punitive individualized services offered, as appropriate, and reasonably available, and without fee or charge, that are designed to restore or preserve equal access to the University's Education Programs or Activities without unreasonably burdening another party, including measures designed to protect the safety of all parties implicated by a report or the University's education environment, or to deter Sexual Harassment.
 Supportive measures may include: counseling, extensions of academic or other deadlines, course-related adjustments, modifications to work or class schedules, campus escort services, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of campus, and other similar measures.
-Supportive Measures may also include mutual restrictions on contact between the parties implicated by a report.

-P. "Education Programs or Activities" refers to all the operations of the University, including, but not limited to, in-person and online educational instruction, employment, research activities, extracurricular activities, athletics, residence life, dining services, performances, and community engagement and outreach programs.
+Supportive Measures may also include mutual restrictions on contact between the parties implicated by a report. - O. "Education Programs or Activities" refers to all the operations of the University, including, but not limited to, in-person and online educational instruction, employment, research activities, extracurricular activities, athletics, residence life, dining services, performances, and community engagement and outreach programs.
 The term applies to all activity that occurs on campus or on other property owned or occupied by the University.
 It also includes off-campus locations, events, or circumstances over which the University exercises substantial control over the Respondent and the context in which the Sexual Harassment occurs, including Sexual Harassment occurring in any building owned or controlled by a student organization that is officially recognized by the University.

-IV.
+III.
 UNDERSTANDING HOSTILE ENVIRONMENT SEXUAL HARASSMENT